Inkering/printnoser/index.md

 We built a diagnosis tool for identifying and alterting print farm managers and makerspace employees of 3D print failures.

+Anyone who uses 3D printers on a regular basis can benefit from the introduction of this tool into their printing process.
+In particular, anyone who is responsible for managing a large number of printers, or who services and maintains 3d printers as a small portion of their overall duties.
+People working in libraries or maker spaces are often in the position of needing to take care of many 3d printers, or many different types of machines at once.
+Additionally, in these situations many different people, some of whom not very familiar with the process, use such publicly available devices to manufacture designs.

 ## How it works

 Our tool is based on data from an accelerometer mounted on the print head of a